-Don’t be afraid to request more information about your FISH testing to make sure you’re comfortable with the results and what they mean for your treatment and outlook.
-Above all, make sure that your testing was done at an accredited facility using FDA approved testing kits.
+Don’t be afraid to request more information about your HER2 testing to make sure you’re comfortable with the results and what they mean for your treatment and outlook.
+Above all, make sure that your testing was done at an accredited facility using FDA-approved testing kits.

-The good news is that HER2 treatments are typically very effective for HER2-positive breast cancer.
+The good news is that HER2-targeted treatments are typically very effective for HER2-positive breast cancer.
 Though HER2-positive breast cancer is generally more aggressive than other types of breast cancer, the outlook for people with HER2 has improved greatly in recent years.

-If you’ve recently been diagnosed with breast cancer, your doctor will likely request several types of tests to better understand how your cancer developed and what can be done to more effectively treat it.
+If you’ve recently been diagnosed with breast cancer, your doctor will likely request several types of tests to better understand your cancer and how to most effectively treat it.
 These tests should include a HER2 test.
-Make sure you understand the results before proceeding with treatment.

-If your breast cancer returns after your initial treatment, ask your doctor about the need to conduct a HER2 test.
+If your breast cancer has returned after being treated, ask your doctor about the need to conduct a HER2 test.
 Unfortunately, breast cancers that return may change their HER2 status.
 What was once HER2-negative may be HER2-positive when it returns.